-Boeing's Dreamliner: Short Term Gem, Long Term Pain
+Boeing's Dreamliner: Short-Term Gem, Long-Term Pain

 Figure 1 shows how the deferred balance has increased over time, but has been flattening over the past few quarters.

-Figure 1 already is a pretty good visualization and one can imagine how trend would continue in the future.
-To make things better visible one could plot the differences in the deferred balance per quarter and divide by the number of deliveries.
+Figure 1 already is a pretty good visualization and one can imagine how the trend would continue in the future.
+To make things more visible, one could plot the differences in the deferred balance per quarter and divide by the number of deliveries.

 Figure 2: Boeing 787 Deferred Balance Decrease Per Delivery (Source: AeroAnalysis).